Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-The first thing we would like to do is to integrate over the odd moduli $\tau_{a}$ and be left with a measure on spin-moduli space; the moduli space of Riemann surfaces with a fixed spin structure; since the modular group acts transitively on the even and odd spin structures, this space has two components.
-However if supermoduli space is not split we will encounter ambiguities.
-All these ambiguities translates into total derivatives which however may give non-trivial contributions on the boundary of moduli space.
-Remember that the tachyon is eliminated summing over spin structures, and the integration over spin moduli space should include this sum.
-Related to these integration ambiguities is the existence of certain spurious poles found in the superstring measure in \cite{Verlinde-Verlinde-SST}.
-These brief remarks should give the reader a flavor of the technical obstacles found in trying to actually proof that Superstring Theory is finite.
-In the references quoted the interested reader can find many more details.
+One would like to integrate over the odd moduli~$\tau_{a}$ to be left with a measure on the spin-moduli space of Riemann surfaces with a fixed spin structure.
+Since the modular group acts transitively on the even and odd spin structures, this space has two components.
+Remember that the tachyon is eliminated after adding all spin structures, so the integration over spin moduli space should implement this sum.
+However, if the supermoduli space is not split there are ambiguities represented by total derivatives that may give non-trivial contributions on the moduli space boundary.
+Related to these integration ambiguities is the existence of certain spurious poles found in the superstring measure~\cite{Verlinde-Verlinde-SST}.
+These brief and general remarks are just intended to give the reader a flavor of the technical obstacles found in trying to proof that superstring theory is finite.
+Many more details can be found in the reference quoted.

-A second issue of interest even accepting the finiteness of superstring perturbation theory is its summability.
-This would be quite undesirable.
-The non-summability of perturbation theory is a good indication of the existence of important non-perturbative effects which should dominate many dynamical questions.
-For critical strings, the compactification of extended dimensions and the breaking of various symmetries is expected to come from non-perturbative effects.
-It has been shown for instance that in the bosonic string the perturbative expansion is not Borel summable \cite{Gross-Periwal} (see also \cite{Kaku2}).
-The genus $g$ contribution for large $g$ grows as $(2g)!$, which is a rate of divergence bigger than in ordinary QFT.
-One might argue that this behavior is due to the tachyon.
-This interpretation is probably not correct.
-In fact, in some recent studies of strings in dimensions $d<1$, the same growth of $(2g)!$ is found (see \cite{Shenker}) and for these dimensions there is no tachyon.
-This behavior is the more likely evidence of important non-perturbative effects (\cite{Shenker} and references therein).
-It is not known whether the same divergent behavior is also characteristic of supersymmetric strings.
+But even if superstring perturbation theory is finite, the issue remains as to its summability.
+Non-summability would be an indication of the existence of large non-perturbative effects which could play the role in addressing many dynamical questions.
+For example, for critical strings compactification of extra dimensions and breaking of various symmetries are expected to result from non-perturbative effects.
+For the bosonic string it has been shown that the perturbative expansion is not Borel summable~\cite{Gross-Periwal} (see also~\cite{Kaku2}): the genus~$g$ contribution grows as $(2g)!$ for large~$g$, a rate of divergence even larger than in QFT.
+Since we are dealing with the bosonic string, one might argue that this behavior is associated with the tachyon.
+This interpretation, however, is probably not correct.
+In fact, some recent studies of strings in dimensions~$d<1$, which are tachyon-free, show the same growth as $(2g)!$~\cite{Shenker}.
+Most likely, this behavior evidences the presence of important non-perturbative effects.
+Whether the same occurs for supersymmetric strings remains an open question.

-\section{Other Developments and Conclusions}
+\section{Other developments and conclusions}

-\subsection{String Phenomenology}
+\subsection{String phenomenology}